 The J-20 is also slated to carry a variety of advanced electronic systems.
 This technology includes an active electronically scanned array, a chin mounted infrared/electro-optic search and track sensor, and a passive electro-optical detection system that will provide 360° spherical coverage around the aircraft.
 These systems are expected to be comparable to those found inside the F-35.
 Additionally, the J-20 is likely to field an advanced communications suite that will enable it to datalink with friendly platforms in service and platforms under development, such as the Divine Eagle airborne early warning drone.

-The J-20 is currently fitted with Russian AL-31 engines, but China is developing a new, more powerful powerplant.
+Prototype and early production models of the J-20 were equipped with the Russian AL-31 engines, but China is developing a new, more powerful powerplant.
 Chen Xiangbao, an Aero Engine Corporation official, announced on March 13, 2017 that the J-20 will soon feature next-generation engines.
 Reports indicate that China plans to upgrade the J-20 in the coming years with the Chinese-made WS-15 engine, which would provide the J-20 with sustained supersonic travel (supercruise).
 This new engine may rival the cutting-edge Pratt & Whitney F119 engine currently used by the F-22.
 Compared to the older engines, the WS-15 would enable the J-20 to travel further while consuming less fuel and fly faster for longer periods of time.
+It is unknown when the WS-15 will be put online; in the interim, it has been reported that China has outfitted the newer models of the J-20 with the WS-10 engine.
+The domestically built WS-10 is less powerful than the WS-15, but advanced versions of the WS-10 are capable of achieving low supercruise.
 Other countries with advanced militaries, such as the U.S., Russia, and many European countries, all have fighter aircraft with supercruise capability.

 Using a Physical Optics simulation algorithm, co-founders of the Air Power Australia think-tank Dr. Michael Pelosi and Dr. Carlos Kopp determined that the J-20, like the F-22, has also achieved some Low Observable design goals for enhanced stealth.
 Such a design allows the J-20 to bypass radar and electronic countermeasures with low to zero visibility.
-However, some aspects of the J-20, such as the round nozzle of its interim engines (the WS-15 may have a stealthier design) may work against its stealth capabilities.
+However, some aspects of the aircraft, such as the round nozzle of earlier models (the WS-15 may have a stealthier design) may work against its stealth capabilities.
 The T-50 may share a similar rear aspect signature reduction, but it is worth noting that both aircraft likely boast superior signature reductions when compared to fourth generation fighters.
-In contrast, the F-22’s Pratt & Whitney F119 engines have square nozzles, which improve stealth.
+China may be working to incrementally improve the J-20’s stealth capabilities.
+Advanced versions of the WS-10 engine are reported to feature sawtooth serrations around its edges that are designed to redirect radar away from the nozzles.
+In contrast, the F-22’s Pratt & Whitney F119 engines have square nozzles, which greatly improves stealth.

 Many details regarding the J-20 remain unknown.
 Based on observed serial numbers and the recent unveiling of two J-20’s at the Zhuhai Air Show in November 2016, at least eleven J-20s may have already been produced.
 This number may suggest that the J-20 has now entered low-rate initial production (LRIP), the small-quantity testing phase prior to mass production.
 Experts differ on the J-20’s flyaway cost – the marginal per-unit production cost, with estimates ranging from $30 million to up to $120 million.
 By comparison, the F-22 has a per-unit cost of $143 million while the T-50 is estimated to cost less than $100 million.
 Peter Singer notes that China is likely capable of mass-producing the J-20, but it remains unclear how many J-20s will be produced.
 Higher-end estimates indicate that several hundred J-20s will be produced to replace older fighters.